 On April 22, 1993 they opened their second restaurant and named it Babe’s Chicken Dinner House, located in a 1908 warehouse in Roanoke, Texas.
 “Babe” was Mary Beth’s nick name; she developed the recipes so we named the restaurant Babe’s.
 While we are all saddened by the loss of “Babe” in 2008, we are very proud of the legacy she created.

-Over the years we have developed a broader menu for Babe’s, which we serve at the other locations in Garland, Sanger, Carrollton, Burleson, Granbury, Frisco, Cedar Hill and Arlington.
+Over the years we have developed a broader menu for Babe’s, which we serve at the other locations in Garland, Sanger, Carrollton, Burleson, Granbury, Frisco, Cedar Hill, North Richland Hills and Arlington.
 The menu includes a non-fried item: hickory smoked chicken.
 Also, our fried catfish is served with green tomato relish that’s canned especially for us – some people call it green tomato chow-chow.

 The Vinyard family’s other restaurant is Sweetie Pie’s Ribeyes located on the square in Decatur, Texas.
 Whenever Paul was in trouble with Mary Beth, he’d call her “Sweetie Pie,” so it only seemed appropriate.
 It features rib eye steaks, but you’ll also find a filet mignon, chicken fried rib eye (a Vinyard family favorite), fried catfish, hamburgers and more.